yinon-gold/mlops-dtu-project/reports/README.md

 > *experiments.*
 > Answer:

-We used the notebooks folder for notebooks with inital data exploration to gain a better understanding of how best to create the model.
+We used the notebooks folder for notebooks with initial data exploration to gain a better understanding of how best to create the model.
 The model is trained with the train_model.py script found in the models folder.
 This folder also contains the model.py file, which defines the actual model.
 When training the script will read from various config files (.yaml) to properly set hyperparameters.
-In the models folder we also stored a script to generate evaluations- evaluations.py We store tests in the test folder and docker images in the docker folder.
+The data folder contains the raw data, and the processed data.
+The data folder in the package folder contains the data processing pipeline, and the dataset class.

 ### Question 6